StanHash/mgfembp/README.md

 **mgfembp.bin** is the final binary that is found in releases of FE7 (JP, US) and FE8 (JP, US, EU). **mgfembp_20030206.bin** and **mgfembp_20030219.bin** are the binaries that are found in the 2003-02-06 and 2003-02-19 beta builds of FE7, respectively.

+Big thanks to pfero from the pret Discord for figuring out my compiler issues.

 ## Quick setup

 ```bash